A spot check on preference of 4WD vehicles on Kenyan roads indicate that they are not many.

 That is why you see Toyota Land Cruiser 70 series and other 4WD vehicles serving as tourist vehicles.

-The public service vehicles (psvs) used in the matatu industry in Kenya are mostly 2WD.
+The public service vehicles (PSVs) used in the matatu industry in Kenya are mostly 2WD.
 I’ve never come across any vehicle that is 4WD.
 However, there might be a few of them out there.

-Most double cabin pick-ups are 4WD and some single cabs such as Isuzu Dmaxand Toyota Hilux are 4WD too.
+Most double cabin pick-ups are 4WD and some single cabs such as Isuzu Dmax and Toyota Hilux are 4WD too.

 I was surprised to learn that there are also some small cars which are 4WD.
 A friend of mine told me that every model of a car has its 4WD version.
 I’m yet to confirm this statement.

-A friend of mine who is savvy with 4*4 vehicles told me that the best option is to purchase a diesel 4*4 vehicle whose 4WD features can be manual selected and not automatic detection to avoid some of the negative impacts of 4WD vehicles.
+A friend of mine who is savvy with 4WD vehicles told me that the best option is to purchase a diesel 4*4 vehicle whose 4WD features can be manual selected and not automatic detection to avoid some of the negative impacts of 4WD vehicles.

 GOT a story?
-RING Kerosi Dotcom on +254 20 78 64348 or EMAIL info@kerosi.com
+Contact Kerosi Dotcom on EMAIL info@kerosi.com